ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ## Sign and Commit the Add Validator TX with the Transaction Commands

 Process is pretty similar to signing of chain creation TX.
-So some details will be omitted now.
+So some details is going to be omitted now.

 First, be sure that ledger 1 is connected, unblocked, and with Avalanche Ledger App running.

 ### Issue the Command to Sign the TX

-Transaction in `partialAddValidatorTx.txt` will be recognized as `Mainnet` one, and so ledger will be used automatically for signing.
+Transaction in `partialAddValidatorTx.txt` is going to be recognized as `Mainnet` one, and so ledger is going to be used automatically for signing.

 ```bash